-- fostering a culture of inclusion and increasing the diversity of our workforce, and - attracting and empowering people from diverse backgrounds with different skills, strengths and experiences to reach their full potential to encourage innovation and drive better business results.
+- fostering a culture of inclusion and increasing the diversity of our workforce, and - attracting and empowering people from diverse backgrounds with different skills, strengths and experiences to reach their full potential.

 This requires people to:

 - be treated with dignity, courtesy and respect, and feel they belong, - have the opportunity to realise their potential and - work together to deliver the best outcomes for our customers, shareholders and the communities in which we live and work.